Exploring Eastern Algonquin Park via the Achray Road

 Lake Travers is easily accessible from the Achray road, although it is a long drive.
 It is the usual starting point for overnight trips down the Petawawa River to McManus Lake, but it is also a destination in its own right.

-Trip Report - Exploring Lake Travers in Algonquin Park
+Trip Log - Exploring Lake Travers in Algonquin Park

 A description, with photos and trip diary, of an exploration of Lake Travers in Algonquin Park.